srinathvrao/srinathvrao/README.md

 I also work on [instantgames.org](https://github.com/srinathvrao/instant-chess).

+I'm currently looking for Early career / Mid-level Software Engineering ReactJS / backend infrastructure roles.
+You can contact me at [srinathv1001@gmail.com](mailto:srinathv1001@gmail.com) if you think I'd be a good fit for your company/team.

 #### My Experience

 - Senior Systems Software Engineer at ServiceNow, March 2025 - Current, where I design and build pipelines for infrastructure validation and deployments.